JohnHammond/ctf-katana/README.md

 	Bruteforcing RDP with `hydra` or `ncrack` is __NOT ALWAYS ADVISABLE__ because of Cred-SSB.
 An option _might_ be to script xrdp to automate against a password or word list... __but THIS IS NOT TESTED__.

+* Apache Tomcat

+	If you can determine that you are working with an Apache Tomcat server (usually by visiting pages that do not exist and seeing a 404 error message), try to visit `/Manager`, which is usually accessible on Tomcat.
+Possible credentials could be `tomcat:tomcat`, `tomcat:s3cr3t`, `admin:s3cr3t`, `root:s3cr3t`, etc. etc..
+Worthy of bruteforcing with `hydra`.

+	If you see URLs are appended with a `.action` (not a `.do`), you may be working with Apache Struts.

+* Apache Struts

+	To identify the Apache Struts version is running,

 Excess
 --------